cybercongress/launch-kit/README.md

 # Launch kit

 An awesome must-have toolkit and a protocol for the Genesis launch.
 This toolkit provides a launch protocol for cosmos-based networks, recommended workflow and necessary tools for `genesis.json` compilation.
 Also, it contains a crisis protocol.

+The network launch is a complex process with many dependent factors.
+It starts with developing distribution and do not end with the first block of the network.
+This repo is at the same time example of a working launch process we practice.
+It does not pretend to be some unique method for launch by all projects but the experience saved here is very useful for future great projects.

 ## ToC